Marvin Wijks

-Marvin Wijks (11 May 1984 – 27 February 2025) was a Dutch professional footballer who played as a winger.
+Marvin Wijks (11 May 1984 – 27 February 2025) was a Surinamese professional footballer who played as a winger.

 Career

 Wijks, born in Paramaribo, Suriname, never played for an amateur team in his youth.
 He made his professional debut for Sparta Rotterdam in the Eredivisie on 4 December 2005 in a home match against ADO Den Haag, which Sparta lost 3–2.
 It was the only match he played for Sparta.
 He played for HFC Haarlem from 2006 to 2010.
 On 29 September 2006, he scored his first career goal for Haarlem in the away game against AGOVV Apeldoorn that Haarlem won 3–2 (Wijks scored the 3–1 in the 70th minute).

 Death

 Wijks died on 27 February 2025, at the age of 40, after suffering a stroke three days earlier.
 He is survived by his wife and three children.